Social Work

 Specific entry requirements

-GCSE: GCSE Maths and English or equivalent at least to grade C or above
+GCSE: GCSE Maths and English or equivalent at least to grade C or above.
+For English and Maths, Level 2 Functional Skills are accepted as alternatives to GCSEs.

 You must:

-• have a good honours degree (2:1 or above for the MA; 2:2 or above for the PGDip), or a professional qualification equivalent to an undergraduate degree, normally in a cognate area
+• have an honours degree (2:2 or above for the MA; and for the PGDip a 3rd), or a professional qualification equivalent to an undergraduate degree, normally in a cognate area

 • have basic IT skills with reliable access to the internet, preferably through a broadband connection.